Generalizing Adam to Manifolds for Efficiently Training Transformers: Numerical Example: the Transformer

 This layer takes the last column of the output matrix, multiplies it with a learnable matrix $W\in\mathbb{R}^{10\times{}49}$ and composes it with a softmax.

 For the actual \textit{training of the transformer} we compare four different cases: (i) the transformer with all projection matrices on $\mathbb{R}^{49\times7}$ and trained with Adam; putting all projection matrices on the Stiefel manifold and optimizing with (ii) gradient descent (iii) gradient descent with momentum and (iv) Adam.
-The parameters for the various optimizers $\Xi$ are set to the values shown in \cref{tab:optimizer_hyperparameters}.
+We also call (ii) the \textit{gradient optimizer} and (iii) the \textit{momentum optimizer} (see \Cref{general_framework}).